Attack On Camelot

 The sun came up suddenly, startling them with its brightness.
 Above them, the

 sky was clear and blue, promising a beautiful day.
-Bosco rubbed his eyes, lack
+Bosco rubbed his eyes, the lack

 of sleep, a concussion, and escaping from a burning building had worn him down.

 Next to him, Faith appeared to be equally exhausted.
-Setting on the sidewalk with
+Sitting on the sidewalk with

-her back against the firehouse in staring off into space.
+her back against the firehouse and staring off into space.
 At first he had

 thought she was watching Emily, and then realized she was staring at nothing.